 Participant performance.
 As mentioned, the columns of Figures 2 and 3 are participants sorted by those with the most correct results on the left.
 Evident from these figures is that there is marked variation in participant performance.
-We will revisit this difference between participants in the qualitative analysis section, where we identify three different user types.
+We will revisit this difference between participants in the qualitative analysis section, where we identify three user types and how they differ in what they look for.

 Ratings by obfuscation method.
+While we did not use obfuscation method as a statistical factor in our analysis, we inspected our results for gross effects.
 The order of web pages within Tables 1a and 1b correspond with the row ordering in Figures 2 and 3.
-That is, they are ordered from those with the most correct ratings (top rows in each section) to the most incorrect.
+That is, both are ordered from those with the most correct ratings (top rows in each section) to the most incorrect.
 As evident in Figure 2, the majority of people frequently and incorrectly rated a fraudulent page as safe, regardless of the type of obfuscation method used.
-When people were asked to look at the address bar, people did improve the correctness of their ratings somewhat (but not that much) across all phishing methods.
-The exception is the IP-address attack (top row in the fraudulent section of Tab1e 1b and Figures 2 and 3).
+When people were asked to look at the address bar, people did improve the correctness of their ratings somewhat (but not that much) across all obfuscation methods.
+The exception is the IP-address attack (top row in the fraudulent section of Table 1b and Figures 2 and 3).
 More people correctly identified the IP-address attack as a fraudulent page: 9 people in Phase 1, and 14 people in Phase 2 after being told to look at the address bar.